Operation¶

 Solutions:

-Update to version 1.2 or higher – recommended
+Update to the newest version – highly recommended

 Reboot with AC connected